moby/moby/docs/sources/use/ambassador_pattern_linking.md

     redis 172.17.0.160:6379> ping
     PONG

-The svendowideit/ambassador Dockerfile[¶](#the-svendowideit-ambassador-dockerfile "Permalink to this headline")
+The svendowideit/ambassador Dockerfile
 ---------------------------------------------------------------------------------------------------------------

-The `svendowideit/ambassador`{.docutils .literal} image is a small busybox image with `socat`{.docutils .literal} built in.
-When you start the container, it uses a small `sed`{.docutils .literal} script to parse out the (possibly multiple) link environment variables to set up the port forwarding.
-On the remote host, you need to set the variable using the `-e`{.docutils .literal} command line option.
+The `svendowideit/ambassador` image is a small busybox image with `socat` built in.
+When you start the container, it uses a small `sed` script to parse out the (possibly multiple) link environment variables to set up the port forwarding.
+On the remote host, you need to set the variable using the `-e` command line option.

 `-expose 1234 -e REDIS_PORT_1234_TCP=tcp://192.168.1.52:6379`{.docutils
-.literal} will forward the local `1234`{.docutils .literal} port to the remote IP and port - in this case `192.168.1.52:6379`{.docutils .literal}.
+.literal} will forward the local `1234` port to the remote IP and port - in this case `192.168.1.52:6379`{.docutils .literal}.